marklogic-community/smart-mastering-core/_pages/how-does-it-work.md

 described on the [Merging Options][merge-config] page.

 Smart Mastering Core also supports custom merge algorithms.
-This function takes the `xs:QName` for a property, values from the input documents, and the `merging/merge` configuration of this property (see [merging options][merge-config]).
+This function takes the `xs:QName` for an XML element or a JSON property name, values from the input documents, and the `merging/merge` configuration of this property (see [merging options][merge-config]).
 The function returns an ordered list of property values, with the length of the sequence and the ordering defined by the algorithm.
 Note that the algorithm does not need to only gather or choose among